Henny Penny Bubble Bar from Lush

 Lush seem to have taken inspiration for the design of Strawberries and Cream from the likes of the Golden Pear soap and bath bomb.
 Not to be confused with a Lush bubbleroon either, 2 sides of this juicy-red-strawberry-shaped bath bomb are sandwiched together with what I believe to be cocoa butter.

-I’m not quite sure why Lush decided to do this, I’m however not complaining as this simple addition adds a whole new level of hydration to a bath bomb!
+I’m not quite sure why Lush decided to do this, I’m however not complaining as this simple addition adds a whole new level of hydration to this bath bomb!

 The Strawberries and Cream bath bomb is approximately the same size as the palm of my hand (not including fingers).
 Once in the water it instantly begins to fizzle away, sending green and red bubbles across the waters surface.
 The green fizz doesn’t last very long but the red holds out until the very end.